SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Deploy Workload](./images/2.png)

-4. Select or drop the `redis-deployment.yaml` file into the box and click `Deploy`.
+4. Browse or drop the `redis-deployment.yaml` file you created earlier into the box and click `Deploy`.

 ![Deploy Redis](./images/3.png)

-5. Back in the `Overview` page, you should now see `2/2` successful Deployments and Pods.
-This means the Redis cache was successfully deployed and is ready to be used.
+5. Back in the `Overview` page, you should now see `2/2` successful `Deployments` and `Pods`.
+This means the Redis cache was successfully deployed and is ready to be connected to.

 ![Check Deployment](./images/4.png)

+You can also see all the deployed resources under the `Services` `Pods` `Deployments` and `Secrets` sections.

-# Exercise 3.2 - Deploy your first Function
+# Exercise 3.2 - Deploy Your First Function

 With a Redis cache in place, you can now start to implement the Function that will listen for events from CCv2 and place orders in the cache.